Frequently Asked Questions (FAQs)

 How much does an ASIC card application cost?

-The price of an ASIC card application varies depending on the type of ASIC required.
+The price of an ASIC application varies depending on the type of ASIC required.
 All amounts quoted are inc GST with no other hidden charges:

 - Transfer ASIC card application – $145

 The payment covers the cost of processing the application, the background check, the ID Check, card printing, a card holder and lanyard, trackable postage, and a reply-paid envelope for return of Red/Grey expired ASICs.
 The full fee is payable regardless of the background check result or the ASIC expiry date.
 We are unable to provide refunds (full or partial) for an ineligible result or a shorter expiry date.

 What is the process to obtain an ASIC card?

 Aviation ID has one of the fastest and easiest processes to obtain an ASIC.
 Take a look at our ASIC Process here for a full outline.